-When rolling out high volume Category 1 technology deployments for multi-site enterprise networks, you inevitably run into issues: issues that cause delays, or even trigger that awful word – “revisit”.
+When rolling out high-volume Category 1 technology deployments for multi-site enterprise networks, you inevitably run into issues: issues that cause delays, or even trigger that awful word – “revisit”.
 Whatever the issue may be, they potentially disrupt your rollout schedule and inconvenience your end users.

 How to Identify That You Have On-Site Issues

 Since you cannot escape site issues, what are the options to minimize their impact?
 First, you must understand that the issue is not always “the equipment is not working”.
-In fact, these are often the easiest to fix.
+These are often the easiest to fix.
 The more difficult issues to deal with, are the ones that occur with human beings, aka “the human factor”.
 Below is a list of human factor issues that may be encountered in a multi-site rollout:

-• On-site point of contact (POC) is having a bad day
+- On-site point of contact (POC) is having a bad day

-• POC is nowhere to be found
+- POC is nowhere to be found

-• Field Technician is unprofessional and/or has a poor attitude
+- Field Technician is unprofessional and/or has a poor attitude

-• Field Tech reported they are stuck in traffic 2 hours ago, while the POC is stewing
+- Field Tech reported they are stuck in traffic 2 hours ago, while the POC is stewing

-• Other Field Tech issues, e.g. can’t find parking, can’t get into a building, the truck broke down, or they had an accident …
+- Other Field Tech issues, e.g. can’t find parking, can’t get into a building, the truck broke down, or they had an accident …

-• Field Tech gets no support or receives poor directions…
+- Field Tech gets no support or receives poor directions…

 All of these issues cause friction and have the potential to escalate into full-blown on-site conflict.
 So, you see where this is going.
 At this point, doesn’t fixing a piece of equipment, seem a lot easier than dealing with the human factor?
 For multi-site rollouts, the human factor can be the silent killer: little by little, site by site, it erodes away at your reputation, and the satisfaction of your customer.